- This event has passed.

 And throughout, supplementary readings and presentations to reflect directly on the present day.

 In order to give our major book selections the time they need, and also make room for supplementary readings suggested by the group, we expect this reading group to continue through the year.
-We will read and discuss against the backdrop of emerging political changes after this year’s US elections.
+We will read and discuss against the backdrop of the ongoing political ferment under the Trump regime.

 The class syllabus is in progress, along with this bibliography of supplementary readings.